Sanketdesai305/HotelsCrudMERNApp/README.md

 If you provide a third sentence, Copilot will predict the correct result.

 ### API Calls from Frontend
-To connect the frontend with the backend using Axios, select:
+To connect the frontend with the backend using Axios, Click "+" to clear chat and Type-in the following:
 ```sh
 #selection Get the list of users from API endpoint http://localhost:3001/users/
 ```